xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_5_Audio_en.md

 ## 5. Audio Manager (AudioManager)
 The perfect audio management module supports scene and UI music sound effects, and removes the dependency of Assetbundle.

-+ **JLGames.GameDriver.Actions.Audio** provides full functional support for audio management.
++ **JLGames.RocketDriver.Actions.Audio** provides full functional support for audio management.
 + Audio loading uses the default loader (Loader), but also supports custom loader.
 + Use Ico method to inject audio resource information.
 + There is no need to directly reference audio resources, which realizes the separation of resource usage and resource packaging.